 We can use this to recognize when being in a relationship with someone doesn’t serve us and disconnecting the relationship is in our best interest.
 We can (and should) use this to help guide us in choosing who we relate to, for what reasons, and for how long.

-Yet we can do all of this while maintaining high positive regard for the person by refusing to classify the substance of the person as “evil,” “bad,” etc.
+Yet we can do all of this while maintaining a high positive regard for the person by refusing to classify the person’s substance as “evil,” “bad,” etc.

 For example, if my neighbor allowed their dog to damage my property, the judgment of how I experience those behaviors is reasonable.